Morphic-Symplexis/morphic-symplexis/morphic-symplexis/dotnet/README.rst

     - ☐ Pullbacks and pushouts
     - ☐ Initial and terminal objects
     - ☐ Equalizers and coequalizers
-    - ☐ Algebras and coalgebras
+    - ☐ Algebras(i.e. F-algebras) and coalgebras
     - ☐ Ends and coends
     - ☐ Free and cofree objects
     - ☐ Free and cofree monoid